gohugoio/hugo/content/en/methods/shortcode/Params.md

   signatures: [SHORTCODE.Params]
 ---

-When you call a shortcode using positional parameters, the `Params` method returns a slice.
+When you call a shortcode using positional arguments, the `Params` method returns a slice.

 {{< code file=content/about.md lang=md >}}
 {{</* myshortcode "Hello" "world" */>}}